nandhag29/StudyBuzz/README.md

 1. This program enables the user to input an audio or video file and get an AI generated summary of the content provided.

-2. In order to start the program, download React.js.
-Then, run a python3 virtual enviornment (such as VENV) before running any files.
+2. In order to start the program, download Node.js React.js.
+3. Run a python3 virtual enviornment (such as VENV) before running any files.
 Running the program in a regular/local enviornment might cause program to crash unexpectedly.

-3. Make sure both Flask and Whisper are downloaded to the environnment.
+4. Make sure both Flask and Whisper are downloaded to the environnment.
 There are also machine learning libraries necessary to run the AI model.
    Instructions for installing all are down below:

    Flask: https://www.geeksforgeeks.org/how-to-install-flask-in-windows/